Student Course Loads

 ||No grade submitted at the time grades were being processed.

 Students may repeat any course in which a grade lower than A was received and may be required to do so if a grade of D or F was earned.
 When a course is repeated, the original grade remains on the student’s permanent record but no longer contributes to total credits attempted or cumulative GPA.
-The new grade is entered for the appropriate semester of work and, unless a grade of W or Q was earned, the new grade becomes the one used in the calculation of the student’s GPA for that course.
+The new grade is entered for the appropriate semester of work and, unless a grade of W or NA was earned, the new grade becomes the one used in the calculation of the student’s GPA for that course.

 Students who, after receiving a D or an F grade in a course at Prince George’s Community College, successfully complete a comparable course at another college may use the transfer credit awarded for that course as a repeat of the course taken at this college.
-Students must be re-enrolled at the college and must request this treatment as soon as an official transfer evaluation is received by contacting the transfer evaluator in the Office of Admissions and Records, 301-546-0803.
+Students must be re-enrolled at the college and must request this treatment as soon as an official transfer evaluation is received by contacting the transfer evaluator in the Office of Records and Registration, email@example.com.
 In such cases, the grade earned at Prince George’s Community College is flagged as repeated and the impact of the grade on the GPA is eliminated.

 The college reserves the right to determine the comparability of another institution’s course to the one taken here before applying this treatment.